- What's New

 MS-AD-BIS (Usually selected for Active Directory.
 It supports RFC2307bis and nested groups.)

-SFS Turbo also supports active and standby LDAP servers.
-If one LDAP server fails and cannot be accessed, SFS Turbo automatically switches to the standby LDAP server.
+SFS Turbo also supports active/standby deployment of LDAP servers.
+If one LDAP server fails and cannot be accessed, SFS Turbo access authentication automatically switches to the standby LDAP server.
 In addition, if you set allow_local_user to Yes (default value is No), when both LDAP servers fail, SFS Turbo will use your local user and group information instead of the information configured on the LDAP server for identity authentication and UGO permissions check to minimize the fault impact.

 Constraints